remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 ```
 And so on...

 First, you have to define the authentication key between all workers for ssh.
-On each worker, you have to execute the following commands :
+On each worker, you have to execute the following commands.
+Obviously, for this following command, you need to know the password of your `remotelabz-worker` user on each worker.

 ```bash
 sudo mkdir /home/remotelabz-worker